cornerstone-consulting/INFIODocs/infio-docs.md

 - **Compass for Application Code**: A detailed assessment of application code for compatibility with Babelfish for Aurora PostgreSQL.
 - **Database Migration Service (DMS) Assessment**: Evaluation of AWS DMS to support an efficient migration with minimal downtime.
 - **Cross-Database Dependency Identification**: Detection and resolution of dependencies across multiple databases.
+- **Schema conversion** - Transforms the existing SQL Server schema into a Aurora PostgreSQL schema, ensuring a smooth migration.

 ### Key Assessment Outcomes:
 - **Target State Architecture**: A secure, optimized architecture for the target PostgreSQL environment.